Fill out the form below and we'll contact you and answer all of your questions.

 A student must complete and submit the LOA Request Form.
 Eligibility for the request will be checked and a decision will be made based on grades issued through the previous term.
 Students are responsible for furnishing any documentation required as part of the review.
 Students can request an extension to an existing LOA by submitting a request and supporting documentation.
 Financial Aid recipients are limited to a maximum of 180 days for leaves of absence.

-The Military Leave of Absence is designed for CSU-Global students who enter military service or receive orders to relocate to an area not conducive to online asynchronous learning.
+The Military Leave of Absence is designed for CSU Global students who enter military service or receive orders to relocate to an area not conducive to online asynchronous learning.
 The student requesting Military LOA must have made plans to complete or withdraw current courses and is seeking to delay future registration due to military service.
-Military students, their spouse, or dependents who are considering withdrawing from current coursework due to deployment, should first discuss all options with their faculty and military advisor.
-If it is determined that withdrawal is the best option, students should file a tuition appeal before requesting a refund.
-Each case will be reviewed and a decision made to ensure that students will not be unjustly penalized financially.
-The student is responsible for resolving any outstanding grades of Incomplete (I) prior to departure.
+Military students, their spouse, or dependents who are considering withdrawing from current coursework due to deployment, should first discuss all options with their faculty, and Student Success Counselor.
+Students must submit a copy of their orders along with the LOA Request Form prior to departing.
+Approved students will be reinstated in their original degree program upon returning to the school and will be grandfathered under the original tuition rate.
+This period of time may not exceed the end date on the orders submitted to the school.
+Please note that during this interim period, the school will not report the student as actively attending.
+Institutional requirements concerning the 10 year time limit to complete the degree still apply.
+Military students who are also financial aid recipients should contact Student Financial Services for additional information related to loans.

 Students must submit a copy of their orders along with the LOA Request Form prior to departing.
 Approved students will be reinstated in their original degree program upon returning to the school and will be grandfathered under the original tuition rate.
 This period of time may not exceed the end date on the orders submitted to the school.
 Please note that during this interim period, the school will not report the student as actively attending.
 Institutional requirements concerning the 10 year time limit to complete the degree still apply.
 Military students who are also financial aid recipients should contact their advisor for additional information related to loans.